 - The plaintiff altered or modified the product and those alterations or modifications were the actual cause of the injuries rather than a defect in the product.

-- The plaintiff did not use the product in the intended manner or in a reasonably foreseeable manner.
+- The plaintiff did not use the product in an intended manner or a reasonably foreseeable manner.